emqx/jq/README.md

   * `jq_nif` - This implementation uses a NIF library to interact with jq.
 This option is faster than the `jq_port` option but it is also less safe even though we are currently not not aware of any problems with this option.
+  One can use the function `jq:set_implementation_module/2` to change the implementation while the application is running.
 * `jq_port_nr_of_jq_port_servers` (default value =
   `erlang:system_info(schedulers)`) (only relevant for the `jq_port` option) -
   Use this option to set how many port programs that will handle jq requests.
-  Higher values can lead to better performance (due to parallelism) at the expense of increased memory usage and cache locality.
+  Higher values can lead to better performance (due to parallelism) at the expense of increased memory usage and worse cache locality.
 * `jq_port_restart_period` (default value = 1000000) (only relevant for the
   `jq_port` option) - Use this option to set how many `jq:process_json/2` calls a port program can process before it is restarted.
 This is a safety option